hlusovich/back-pure-NodeJs/Readme.md

 # Node.JS Q4 2021 Task 3
 First of all  you need to do npm install.
 # Run:
-If you want to run application in development mode use command : start:dev ( nodemon index.js ) npm run start:dev If you want to run application in production mode use command : start:prod   npm run start:prod
+If you want to run application in development mode use command : start:dev ( nodemon runApp.js ) npm run start:dev If you want to run application in production mode use command : start:prod   npm run start:prod If you want to run tests  use command : "npm run test": "jest test"

 #Example
 npm run start:prod